hguerrero/debezium-examples/debezium-openshift-registry-avro/README.md

     cd debezium-examples/debezium-openshift-registry-avro
     ```

-1. Open the `docker-compose.yaml` file and edit the following properties:
+1. Open the `docker-compose.yaml` file and edit the following properties with your cluster information:

     ```yaml
           KAFKA_CONNECT_BOOTSTRAP_SERVERS: <your-boostrap-server>:<port>